sdaqo/anipy-cli/README.md

   -s, --seasonal        Seasonal Anime mode.
 Bulk download or binge watch newest episodes.
   -f, --ffmpeg          Use ffmpeg to download m3u8 playlists, may be more stable but is way slower than internal downloader -c, --config          Print path to the config file.
-  -o, --no-mal-search   Turn off search in season.
-Disables prompting if MyAnimeList is to be searched for anime in specific season.
+  -o, --no-seas-search  Turn off search in season.
+Disables prompting if GoGoAnime is to be searched for anime in specific season.
   -a, --auto-update     Automatically update and download all Anime in seasonals list from start EP to newest.
   -m, --my-anime-list   MyAnimeList mode.
 Similar to seasonal mode, but using MyAnimeList (requires MAL account credentials to be set in config).
 ```